New details released in fatal shooting of Seneca priest

 Gary Hermesch/Credit: Nemaha Co Sheriff's Office

-That's according to a probable cause affidavit supporting the arrest of 66-year-old Gary Hermesch, which was released by a judge Friday.
+That's according to a probable cause affidavit in support of the arrest of accused killer 66-year-old Gary Hermesch.
+The document was ordered released Friday by a Nemaha County District Court Judge.

-Hermesch is charged with first-degree murder in the April 3 shooting death of Father Arul Carasala, pastor of Sts.
+Hermesch is charged for the April 3 shooting death of Father Carasala, who served as pastor of Seneca's Sts.
 Peter and Paul Catholic Church.

-According to the affidavit, Hermesch drove to the Nemaha County Sheriff's Office following the shooting.
-He got out of his vehicle and told Undersheriff Bob Cross "he needed to be arrested. " When Cross asked him what for, Hermesch said he had just shot Carasala.
+According to the affidavit, Hermesch drove to the Nemaha County Sheriff's Office following the shooting, got out of his vehicle, and told Undersheriff Bob Cross "he needed to be arrested. " When Cross asked him what for, Hermesch said he had just shot Carasala.

-Sheriff Rich Vernon found Carasala lying on the ground in front of the church rectory suffering from what appeared to be a gunshot wound.
+Sheriff Rich Vernon found the 57-year-old Father Carasala lying on the ground in front of the church rectory suffering from what appeared to be a gunshot wound.

-He was transported to a local hospital, where he died from his injuries.
+Transported to a local hospital, Father Carasala died from his injuries.

 A woman who lived across the street from the rectory told the sheriff she had observed a man shoot Carasala three times and then drive away before stopping in front of the police station .

-According to the court document, Hermesch told the undersheriff the gun was in an orange bag in his vehicle.
-A search warrant was later obtained for the vehicle and a revolver was located with three spent rounds in it.
+According to the court document, Hermesch told the Undersheriff the gun was in an orange bag in his vehicle.
+A search warrant was later obtained for the vehicle and a revolver, containing three spent rounds, was located.

-Two Kansas Bureau of Investigation went to the Nemaha County Jail to interview Hermesch, but he would not speak with them and requested a lawyer.
+Two agents of the Kansas Bureau of Investigation attempted to interview Hermesch at the Nemaha County Jail, but he refused to speak with them and requested a lawyer.

 © Many Signals Communcations